 It is by far, one of the most moving things I have ever seen in my life.
 The graves seem to go on forever in perfectly manicured rows of gardens.
 These gardens are beautiful and are obviously cared for on a very regular basis.
 I was reading the names and noticing how old…or rather…how young these soldiers were.

 I had a bit of a breakdown when on one stone it gave the young soldier’s name along with his death date.
 This particular young soldier was onLY 18 years old and died on July 31st ….my son was turning 18 on July 31 that year.
 It sure put things into perspective for me.
 My heart ached for this soldier AND for his mother and father.
-Even now as I write this it is with a heavy heart and my eyes brimming with tears.
+Even now as I write this it is with a heavy heart.

 On this particular day at Beny-Sur, a bus pulled up to the monument at the main entrance.
 We were shocked to see the number of people pouring out of the bus all to pay homage to the fallen soldiers.
 They had Canadian flags in their strapped on leather flag carriers.
 These people called themselves Friends of Canadians and pay their respects regularly.
 They had wreaths in hand and then came the bagpipes.
 The bagpipes make me cry at the Santa Claus parade,…you can imagine how I felt hearing them blare… for all of the young men that gave their lives.
 I will never forget the images I saw that day.